sanjayy2431/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 6.Use a Support Vector Machine (SVM) to train a model on the training data and make predictions on the testing data.
 7.Finally, evaluate the accuracy of the model.
 ```
 ## Program:

-/* Program to implement the SVM For Spam Mail Detection.
+/* Program to implement the SVM For Spam Mail Detection
 Developed by: SANJAY V
 RegisterNumber: 212223230188
 */

 import chardet